Get Paint Out of Clothes: Easy Removal Tips - Homemaking.com

 Is the Paint Wet or Dry?

-Removing paint is significantly easier if it’s still wet.
-If you catch the stain while the paint is fresh, you’re in a much better position to get it out completely.
+If it’s still wet, paint is far easier to remove.
+If you spot the stain while the paint is wet, you stand a much better chance of removing it entirely.

 Identifying the Paint Type